blurryface94/Predicting_the_chances_of_e-signing_a_loan_based_on_financial_history/README.md

 # Predicting the chances of e-signing a loan based on financial history

 The goal of the model to predict for "quality" applicants, who reach a key part of the loan application process.
 This case focuses on onboarding process.
 This model will help to find the leads procured from the market will complete the e-signing phase.
-This can be leverage to identify less quality applicants and expirement with giving them different onboarding screens.
+This can be leverage to identify less quality applicants and experiment with giving them different onboarding screens.

 ## Table of contents
 * [Technologies](#technologies)